-GDC's public engagement strategies aim to be flexible and robust to solicit meaningful input from Environmental Justice ("EJ") populations.
-As identified in the FEIS Section 22.3, most of the New Jersey portions of the project area are home to EJ communities, with high proportions of minority and low-income residents.
-Additionally, some parts of the New York portion of the project area meet the threshold of environmental justice communities because of their high proportions of minority and low-income residents.
-Through this identification, community engagement strategies will be tailored to meet the needs of the more adversely affected communities and populations.
+GDC's public engagement strategies aim to be flexible and robust to solicit meaningful community engagement.
+As identified in the FEIS Section 22.3, most of the New Jersey portions of the project area are home to communities, with high proportions of minority residents.
+Additionally, some parts of the New York portion of the project area have high proportions of minority residents.10 Through this identification, community engagement strategies will be tailored to meet the needs of the more adversely affected communities and populations.